wp-plugins/addfreestats/readme.txt

 == Description ==

 Easy to install and use!
-Get amazing information about your website traffic!
+Get priceless information about your website traffic!
 Analyze your visitor behavior and understand how to improve your website content.

 [AddFreeStats Analytics](http://www.addfreestats.com/) offers you two real-time reports continuously updated.
 The real-time dashboard displays your website metrics into a single page.
 The “Right now” report allows you to monitor the current activity on your website.